Political families of Australia

 A political family of Australia (also called a political dynasty) is a family in which multiple members are involved in Australian politics, particularly electoral politics.
 Members may be related by blood or marriage; often several generations or multiple siblings may be involved.
+Like comparable liberal democracies in the United States, Japan, Canada and The United Kingdom, Australia is susceptible to the phenomenon of political dynasties.
+There have been many instances where members of the same family have been elected to the same state or federal electoral district, sometimes immediately succeeding a family member.